simhaonline/EmailMarketingAutomation/README.md

 ### Step 2: Replace with your codes
-Get Your Spreadsheet Id & Slide Id
+1. Replace Your Spreadsheet Id & Slide Id
 You can easily get a Google document Id from its URL.
 For example, the Id of a document with URL `https://docs.google.com/presentation/d/12345/edit#slide=id.p` is `12345`.

+2. Set the spreadsheet column you store the replace text to `customerName`.

+3. Set the title of copied slides to `copyTitle`.
+In this example, it's set as `customerName presentation`.

+4. Replace `{{YOUR_TAG}}` with the tag you created in Step 1.

 ### Step 3: Run Scripts
 1. Click Save & Run